wiktoriastel/wiktoriastel/README.md

 I am Wik and I'm just starting out here

-- 🌱 I’m currently learning Python and Bash
+- 🌱 I’m currently learning Python, JavaScript and Bash
 - 🔭 I’m currently working on improving my career in IT
 - ⚡ Fun fact: my last meal on Earth would be pierogi